 "Rob has been a valuable and effective leader for Canterbury Park and has made a positive impact," Sampson said.
 "I wish him the best in his new endeavor as he returns to an industry in which he has much prior experience.
 I appreciate his contributions to Canterbury."

 Wolf was hired as VP of Finance in March 2017 and promoted to Senior VP of Finance and CFO in September of that year.

-Canterbury Park Holding Corporation owns and operates Canterbury Park Racetrack, Minnesota’s only thoroughbred and quarter horse racing facility.
-The Company’s 62-day 2012 live race meet began on May 18th and ended September 3rd.
-In addition, Canterbury Park’s Card Casino hosts card games 24 hours a day, seven days a week, offering both poker and table games.
-The Company also conducts year-round wagering on simulcast horse racing and hosts a variety of other entertainment and special events at its facility in Shakopee, Minnesota.
-For more information about the Company, please visit us at www.canterburypark.com.
+Canterbury Park Holding Corporation owns and operates Canterbury Park Racetrack and Card Casino in Shakopee, Minnesota, the only thoroughbred and quarter horse racing facility in the State.
+The Company offers live racing from May to September.
+The Card Casino hosts card games 24 hours a day, seven days a week, dealing both poker and table games.
+The Company also conducts year-round wagering on simulcast horse racing and hosts a variety of other entertainment and special events at its Shakopee facility.
+The Company is redeveloping 140 acres of underutilized land surrounding the Racetrack in a project know as Canterbury Commons.
+The Company is pursuing several mixed-use development opportunities for this land, directly and through joint ventures.
+For more information about the Company, please visit www.canterburypark.com.